3.13 Child Protection Medical Examinations including injuries to non-mobile children

 Consideration should be given for instance to the child’s need for sleep and the educational commitments of an older child.

-For children where there is an alleged sexual assault (whether or not it is anticipated that there may be forensic specimens) a decision will be taken at the strategy meeting/discussion with the clinician undertaking the examination and in consultation with SARC Office on 01603 276381 with regard to the timing of the examination (See section 3.2).
-The examinations should usually be done within working hours, however if due to the circumstances of the allegation, the loss of the forensic window and the wishes of the child/young person it may be agreed that it is in their best interests to examine the child out of hours, although the only out of hours forensic service for under 13-year-olds in Norfolk is currently the regional Saturday clinics provided by Mountain Healthcare (0330 2230099).
+For children where there is an alleged sexual assault (whether or not it is anticipated that there may be forensic specimens) a decision will be taken at the strategy meeting/discussion with Mountain Healthcare (0330 223 0099) with regard to the timing of the examination (See section 3.2).
+The examinations should usually be done within working hours, however if due to the circumstances of the allegation, the loss of the forensic window and the wishes of the child/young person it may be agreed that it is in their best interests to examine the child out of hours, although the only out of hours forensic service for under 13-year-olds in Norfolk is currently the regional Saturday clinics provided by Mountain Healthcare.

 6. Consent